microsoft/DaVinci/README.md

 Da Vinci was a famous Renaissance painter who had the ability to turn corruption into magic.
 The DaVinci Toolkit is a set of intelligent image/video enhancement tools, aiming to solve the pain points of existing video enhancement and restoration tools, give full play to the advantages of AI technology and lower the threshold for users to process video footage.

 ## Recent Updates
-- ✅Release the general image super-resolution toolkit.
+- ✅Release the general image enhancement toolkit.
-- ✅Release the compressed video super-resolution toolkit.
+- ✅Release the conference meeting enhancement toolkit.

 ## Scenarios and Toolkits

-### Low-Quality Image Enhancement
+### General Image Enhancement

 Users usually have some low-quality images that need to be improved.
 The degradations of such images are complex and unknown.
 Existing general image super-resolution approaches cannot achieve visual pleasant results.
 Target on this scenario, we build an image super-resolution toolkit for general user images that can handle various degradations.
 Specifically, our toolkit can enhance the low-resolution images to high-resolution ones and reduce artifacts including noise, blur, and JPEG blocking.